AbbyKloss/BeeBot/README.md

     - discord

 ## Recent Edits
+(8/5/2021)
+- added a reminder for Fate/Grand Order so people don't forget to log in

 (7/15/2021)
 - Added Autosend (feliz jueves)
 - modified the invite link, no longer has admin perms (should've never had that, whoops)